cabrahams/ps06_shinyapp/README.md

 My last page is a conclusion page that answers the research questions I introduced in the first page, tying the whole project together.

+I spent about 10 hours on this problem set.